dan-chui/light-dark-theme/README.md

 # Light/Dark landing page

-A landing page that toggles between light and dark modes.
+A landing page that toggles between Light and Dark modes.
 Settings are saved using local storage.

 ## Tech Stack